 The spectacular and near Brazilan endemic Swallow-tailed Manakin.
 Photo: Fabrice Schmitt

-The State of Minas Gerais in the heart of Brazil’s cerrado biome offers some exciting birding and wildlife vewing.
+The state of Minas Gerais in the heart of Brazil’s cerrado biome offers some exciting birding and wildlife vewing.
 We’ll visit well known protected areas such as Canastra National Park, Caraça Sanctuary and Serra do Cipo where the birding will be amazing.
 We’ll have a great chance of seeing the extremely endangered Brazilian Merganser, the stunning Swallow-tailed Cotinga and Helmeted Manakin, the cute Cock-tailed Tyrant and Grey-backed Tachuri, the very localized Cipo Canastero and superb hummingbirds such as Hyacinth Visorbearer and Horned Sungeam, among many others.
 In addition we can almost guarantee the charismatic Giant Anteater in the Serra da Canastra and Maned Wolf coming to a feeding station at Caraça.

 Because we are visiting mostly open to semi-open habitats, the birding is very easy and quite special with a number of range restricted and cerrado specialities.

-We’ll spend one day on the top of the Canastra plateau, where the habitat is a mix of Savanna grassland and a few patches of gallery forest.
-In the grassland we’ll be looking for the superb Cock-tailed Tyrant, Red-winged Tinamou, Sharp-tailed Tyrant, Hellmayr’s and Ochre-breasted Pipits, Wedge-tailed Grass-Finch, Stripe-tailed Yellow-Finch, the uncommon but stunning Black-masked Finch, and the super cute Gray-backed Tachuri, one of the numerous Brazilian endemics we’ll see on the tour.
-The savanna is dotted with grey and red termites nests, on top of which are often perched the photogenic Peach-fronted Parakeet.
-These termites nests also attract the bizarre Giant Anteater (they mostly feed on termites), and Canastra is probably the best place in the World to see this magnificent creature.
+Days 3-5: We’ll have three full days to explore the surroundings of São Roque and the various elevations of Serra da Canastra National Park.
+We’ll spend one day on the top of the Canastra plateau, where the habitat is a mix of savanna grassland and a few patches of gallery forest.
+In the grassland we’ll be looking for the superb Cock-tailed Tyrant, Red-winged Tinamou, Sharp-tailed Tyrant, Ochre-breasted Pipit, Wedge-tailed Grass-Finch, Stripe-tailed Yellow-Finch, the uncommon but stunning Black-masked Finch, and the super cute Gray-backed Tachuri, one of numerous Brazilian endemics we’ll see on the tour.
+The savanna is dotted with grey and red termite nests, on top of which are often perched photogenic Peach-fronted Parakeets.
+These termite nests also attract the bizarre Giant Anteater (which mostly feeds on termites), and we’ll have a good chance of spotting one, as Canastra is probably the best place in the world to see this magnificent creature.